-A small church in Kent has provided clues to the spread of English Christianity and ancient international relations.
+A small church in Kent holds some clues to the spread of English Christianity

 With this discovery, the parish got the archaeology bug and began a church-wide excavation, which has now uncovered a much older Anglo-Saxon building.
 The earlier building was originally studied by a barrister named George Jenkins, who owned the property for a time in the 1850s and whose work is documented on the website of Pathways to the Past, a community-based project that explores the legacy of Ethelburga, an early Anglo-Saxon queen consort of Northumbria.

-The team says that they have identified the remains of an early Christian monastic settlement, which could give insight into the development of the Anglo-Saxon society after the introduction of the Christian faith.
+The team identified the remains of an early Christian monastic settlement, which could give insight into the development of the Anglo-Saxon society after the introduction of the Christian faith.
 Along with this, they discovered a fragment of the west wall, which Jenkins never found, which gives them the precise dimensions of the old stone church.

-The experts from the University of Reading believe that the church was founded by Queen Ethelburga, based on its similarity to other churches in the area known to have been similarly built.
-They also believe that a small annex discovered on the north side of the ruins fits the description of Ethelburga’s tomb; however, documentation exists of the relocation of her remains, so they do not expect to find the queen.
+The experts from the University of Reading believed the church was founded by Queen Ethelburga, based on its similarity to other churches in the area known to have been similarly built.
+They also discovered a small annex discovered on the north side of the ruins that fits the description of Ethelburga’s tomb; however, documentation exists of the relocation of her remains, so they do not expect to find the queen.

 The excavation also showed a distinct connection to France.
 All throughout the ruins are examples of pink mortar, which comes from the crushing of lime with bricks.
 This indicates that during construction in the 7th century, stonemasons were brought in from France, where this rose-mortar was common.
 The excavation of a seemingly insignificant early church provided clues to the international relationship between England and France stretching back over 1,200 years.